UnlyEd/next-right-now/README_HOW_TO_USE.md

 > By default (if not specified), it will only deploy to the closest region, which is probably **not** what you want to do!

 Please see the [official documentation](https://zeit.co/docs/v2/network/regions-and-providers#routing).

+---

+## Advanced GraphCMS usage

+### Demo data structure

+> Data structure of the GraphCMS database used as example.
+>
+> This is only useful if you wish to understand the relationships and data structure of the demo, you don't really need it.
+> But if you fork and try to rebuild the demo on your own GraphCMS endpoint, it'll come in handy.

+- customer
+    - ref - Single line text, required, unique
+    - label - Single line text, localized
+    - theme - Theme
+    - products - Product[]
+    - terms - RichText Editor, localized
+- product
+    - title - Single line text, required, unique
+    - images - Asset[]
+    - description - Markdown, localized
+    - customer - Customer
+    - price - float
+- theme
+    - primaryColor - Single line text, required
+    - logo - Asset, required
+    - customer - Customer